 A friend recently argued that it is up to each individual, and that no one of us is responsible to affect the circumstances of another, that we all have an equal opportunity to wake up, or not.
 To me that is the same sort of thinking that says people in an inner city ghetto, the poor in Appalachia, or an average person in any third world nation all have the same opportunities as I do to become materially secure.

 We are, all of us, collectively, the asleep-at-the-wheel driver of this social vehicle that is heading towards a cliff at 90 miles an hour.
-It is going to take a goodly number of us waking up – some threshold number, which we will never know until, if or as we attain it, to have any significant effect upon the inevitability of what is ahead.
+It is going to take a goodly number of us waking up – some threshold number, which we will never know until, if or as we attain it – to have any significant effect upon the inevitability of what is ahead.

 If you nudge me a little hard in the process of this awakening, well, that is one of the discomforts, and the risks, that comes along with waking up together.
 And together is the only way real and true awakening can happen.
 This is what I believe.
 It is not going to be without pain or confusion, this waking up, but it is for sure better than staying asleep at the wheel.

 And so, circling back to the beginning of this essay.
 What works and what doesn’t work of course begs the question, work for what?
 If we are ready to join together in looking for some answers to that question, we begin to enter into actual conversation, rather than argue.
-We become willing to let questions all of us can relate to show us the way, rather than our so often opposing beliefs and ideologies that arise out of different conditions, different journeys, different pasts, different beliefs in separation.
+We become willing to let certain questions that all of us can relate to show us the way, rather than our so often opposing beliefs and ideologies that arise out of different conditions, different journeys, different pasts, and different beliefs in separation.